disclaimer

 • Repeat DUI offense

-• Possession of firearms by felon convicts
+• Possession of firearms by convicted felons

 • Defaulting in registration as a sex offender